FredericoIsaac/Case-Studies/Data_Structure_Algorithms/notes.md

 * Deques or Double ended queue - is a queue that goes both ways (head and tail)
 * Priority Queue - each element has a priority number, when dequeue remove the element with the highest priority number
 * Complexity of a linked list queue is **O(1)** (enqueue and dequeue)

+* Queue() creates a new queue that is empty.
+It needs no parameters and returns an empty queue.
+* enqueue(item) adds a new item to the rear of the queue.
+It needs the item and returns nothing.
+* dequeue() removes the front item from the queue.
+It needs no parameters and returns the item.
+The queue is modified.
+* isEmpty() tests to see whether the queue is empty.
+It needs no parameters and returns a boolean value.
+* size() returns the number of items in the queue.
+It needs no parameters and returns an integer.

+A deque, also known as a double-ended queue, is an ordered collection of items similar to the queue.
+It has two ends, a front and a rear, and the items remain positioned in the collection.
+What makes a deque different is the unrestrictive nature of adding and removing items.
+New items can be added at either the front or the rear.
+Likewise, existing items can be removed from either end.
+In a sense, this hybrid linear structure provides all the capabilities of stacks and queues in a single data structure.

+* Deque() creates a new deque that is empty.
+It needs no parameters and returns an empty deque.
+* addFront(item) adds a new item to the front of the deque.
+It needs the item and returns nothing.
+* addRear(item) adds a new item to the rear of the deque.
+It needs the item and returns nothing.
+* removeFront() removes the front item from the deque.
+It needs no parameters and returns the item.
+The deque is modified.
+* removeRear() removes the rear item from the deque.
+It needs no parameters and returns the item.
+The deque is modified.
+* isEmpty() tests to see whether the deque is empty.
+It needs no parameters and returns a boolean value.
+* size() returns the number of items in the deque.
+It needs no parameters and returns an integer.

+Adding and removing items from the front is O(1) whereas adding and removing from the rear is O(n).

 ## Recursion